empowerID/empowernow_docs/docs/services/mcp-gateway/index.md

 ---
 id: index
-title: MCP Gateway — Client+Server Authorization Proxy
+title: ARIA MCP Gateway — Client+Server Authorization Proxy
 description: The centralized MCP Client+Server that proxies all MCP traffic with advanced OAuth OBO/RAR authentication and OpenID AuthZEN authorization.
 ---

 ## What it is

-The MCP Gateway is a dual‑role MCP Client and MCP Server that sits in front of all MCP traffic.
+The ARIA MCP Gateway is a dual‑role MCP Client and MCP Server that sits in front of all MCP traffic.
 It connects to upstream MCP Servers (e.g., CRUDService Loopback MCP and vendor MCPs) as a client, and republishes a governed MCP endpoint as a server so agents and UIs talk to a single, secured entry point.
+It is part of the ARIA Shield product family.

 ## Responsibilities